uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/QCA_Analysis/readme.md

 * The pins have two control bits, which select between H, L and tristate.
 * The read-back state (H or L) is at the higher bit position.

+## Further JTAG investigations

+with TRST=L
+ we see heavy activity on RTCK, slower than the 1kHz clock, if we try auto-probing with 1kHz clock.

+This works in both cases of TDO pulling: pull-up and pull-down.

+Next step: How to use slower clock or adaptive clocking with openOCD?

+- step 1: in the interface config of openOCD, set the clock speed to zero, to enable adaptive clocking: "adapter speed 0".
+- step 2: https://ftdichip.com/wp-content/uploads/2024/09/DS_FT232H.pdf says: "The FT232H will assert the TCK line and wait for the RTCK to be returned from the target device to GPIOL3 line before changing the TDO (data out line)."
+We connect the RTCK to the AD7, because the cfg files says "ftdi layout_signal GPIOL3 -data 0x0080 -oe 0x0080"

+Result: The FT232HQ adapts the TCK according to the feedback on RTCK.

+The slow RCLK disappears (sometimes) after power-on-reset.

+It re-appears after the following sequence:
+- precondition: TDO pulled high.
+- pull TRST to high
+- configure openODC to use 1kHz clock (without adaptive clocking): "adapter speed 1"
+- run openOCD without configured taps.
+Just auto-probing.
+This finds the 5-bit-TAP.
+- pull TRST to low
+- configure openOCD to use adaptive clocking: "adapter speed 0"
+- run openOCD.
+Now we see clocks on TCK and RTCK with 1 to 3ms on- and off-time.
+- it does not find TAPs: Error: JTAG scan chain interrogation failed: all ones

+Conclusion: This is a state where slow module is between the TCK and the RTCK, but it does not show anything on TDO.

 ## Controlling openOCD from python

 docu: https://gitlab.zapb.de/openocd/python-openocd